darron/blog/_posts/2014-10-01-aloak-the-worst-domain-registrar-ever.md

 I would transfer the domain name - but the last time it took approximately 6 months.

 Any ideas for my client?

+Update: CIRA was able to help my client change their domain name records and transfer the domain.
+Thanks everybody!